Skip to content

 1. Application Surge

-The number of applications to CMU has grown by more than 30% since 2019, jumping from about 26,000 to over 34,000 in the 2024 cycle.
+The number of applications to CMU has grown by more than 30% since 2019, jumping from about 26,000 to nearly 35,000 in recent cycles.
 That spike includes a rise in international applicants, particularly for programs in robotics, AI, and software engineering.

 As more students aim for top-tier schools, and as test-optional policies open the door for applicants who may not have applied in the past, the pool becomes bigger and more competitive.